18 Incredible Venice Instagram Spots You Can’t Miss

 13. Bridge near the Insta-famous pier

-I don’t really understand why as the surrounding is really picturesque so if you’re already at the pier it’s worth taking a photo with the bridge as well!
+I don’t really understand why, as the surroundings are really picturesque, so if you’re already at the pier, it’s worth taking a photo with the bridge as well!

 Location on Google Maps: Bridge near the Insta-famous pier